 You would think that with a goal of “get through all the Arrowverse series before the heat death of the universe” that I wouldn’t skip weeks, or have posts that only cover two episodes.
 I even have a spreadsheet of how I imagined I would bundle the episodes, and today’s post was supposed to include one more.
-But life happens–Sunday posts are not guaranteed to help with sanity, and sometimes I just have enough to say about two episodes that trying to cram a third one would add too much bloat.
+But life happens–for sanity reasons Sunday posts are not guaranteed, and sometimes I just have enough to say about two episodes that trying to cram a third one would add too much bloat.
 Certainly doesn’t hurt that episode 13 has Oliver Queen meeting Slade Wilson, a major enough character that he gets his own paragraph!

 Next is “The Odyssey,” an episode that focused more on Oliver’s time on Lian Yu, so this is going to be a shorter paragraph.
 Picking up right where we left off, the Hood confronts Moira, who begs for her life by bringing up her children.
 This makes Oliver let down his guard, and he gets a bullet from his mom for his efforts.
 He drags himself to Felicity before he bleeds out, who takes him to his secret base, much to the surprise of Diggle.
 Turns out she was pretty sure what was going on when Oliver gave her a bullet ridden laptop.
 And a black arrow.
 And just the worst cover stories.
 Anyway, Dig and Felicity manage to remove the bullet, restart Ollie’s heart, and keep the vigilante alive.
 Felicity upgrades the base’s computers and agrees to help Oliver’s quest to clean up Starling City, but only in order to rescue Walter Steele, her boss and Moira’s missing husband (and therefore Oliver’s step-dad).